qmk/qmk_firmware/keyboards/ratmipad/readme.md

 Enter the bootloader :

-Physical reset button: Briefly press the button two times on the small hole in the top of the encoder with simcard ejector pin
+* **Physical reset button**: Briefly press the button two times on the small hole in the top of the encoder with simcard ejector pin